An OutSTANDING welcome: My Birth Story (& Surprise Gender Reveal)

 Preparing for labor

 We went home and had dinner, but I still didn’t feel anything.
-After having bathed Inio and put him to sleep, the contractions started coming.
+After bathing Inio and putting him to sleep, the contractions started coming.
 I started timing them at 9:22PM, and noticed a regular interval.
 5 minutes apart, 1 minute long each.
 When I had about 5 of those, I alerted my birth team.

 By 11PM, The contractions were persistent, so I decided to ask our birth team and our photographer to come.
 While they were en route, we transferred Inio to another room and started filling up the tub.